sdsc-ordes/gimie/docs/intro/tokens.rst

 If you are serious about security, you should use a tool like `sops <https://github.com/mozilla/sops>`_ or `pass <https://www.passwordstore.org/>`_ to encrypt your secrets.

-Below is a quick guide on how to use ``sops`` to store encrypted tokens, and decrypt them on the file when using gimie.
+Below is a quick guide on how to use ``sops`` to store encrypted tokens, and decrypt them on the fly when using gimie.

 .. dropdown:: Generating PGP key